GLBTTQ Community Centre of Ottawa

-The Gay, Lesbian, Bisexual, Trans, Two-Spirit, and Queer Community Centre of Ottawa was an incorporated non-profit organization which worked towards providing a community centre for the LGBT community in Ottawa, the capital of Canada.
+The Gay, Lesbian, Bisexual, Trans, Two-Spirit, and Queer Community Centre of Ottawa was an incorporated non-profit organization which worked towards providing a community centre for the LGBTQ community in Ottawa, the capital of Canada.

 History

 GLBTQ groups in Ottawa have had a variety of initiatives to try to create a visible focal point for their community in recent decades.
 Each of these projects has appeared to build upon the efforts of the previous project.

 ALGO Years

 One of the earliest groups to have attempted to create an LGBT community centre was the Association of Lesbians and Gays of Ottawa.
 The project came at a time when homosexuality was still treated as criminal, a disease, and/or a deviancy.
 ALGO was successful in organising a variety of social events for the LGBT community in the city.

 Pink Triangle Services' Initiative

 In later years as ALGO eventually declined in Ottawa's community the project to create a community centre was picked up by Pink Triangle Services (or PTS).
 As PTS grew and so did the number of services it provided to the city's GLBT citizens it became necessary to expand their facilities.
 To date, PTS continues to lease space for their facilities.
 Part of the intention behind the LGBT community centre of Ottawa Initiative was to create a space that could house PTS and other LGBT organisations at a reasonable cost.

 For a time the initiative managed to lease a space near the intersection of Bank and Nepean Streets.
 This community centre served to provide an alternative space for a variety of PTS projects as well as a location to host the events and projects of other organizations in Ottawa's LGBT community.

 In 2004 Bob Chiarelli, the mayor of Ottawa, pledged his support for a community centre, although no actual details were given at the time.
 In 2005 an emergency summit was held to discuss the future of the community centre initiative.
 As members of the ad hoc committee felt that the task was too daunting to continue and it was replaced with new membership in a steering committee.

 The new steering committee members went to task and, with both direct and indirect help from PTS, To Be, Capital Xtra! and the city of Ottawa, was able to begin the process of incorporating into its own organisation.
 In 2006 the city of Ottawa provided a $5000 CDN Trust held by Pink Triangle Services to begin the process of incorporation which would finally result in the receipt of Letters Patent in April of the same year.